patheticGeek/prjkt/installer/README.md

 ## Installation

 ```
-npm i -g prjkt-installer
+npm i -g prjkt
 ```

 ## Usage

-For docs [see the wiki](https://github.com/patheticGeek/prjkt/wiki) or run:
+For docs [see the wiki](https://github.com/patheticGeek/prjkt) or run:
 ```
 prjkt help
 ```